Healthiest Countries in the World in 2023

 Which country is the fittest?

-According to a study by World Health Organization (WHO), Finland and Uganda are the fittest countries on the planet.
+According to a study by World Health Organization (WHO), Finland and Uganda are the fittest countries in the world.
 People in both countries like sports and make an effort to include movement in their daily lives and tasks.

 But, note that being the fittest does not always imply being the healthiest: Uganda does not even rank among the top 50 countries in Bloomberg's healthiest countries index.